tidyverts/fasster/README.md

 An implementation of the FASSTER (Forecasting with Additive Switching of Seasonality, Trend and Exogenous Regressors) model in R. The *fasster* package implements the FASSTER model for forecasting time-series that can handle multiple seasonal patterns using model switching.
 It prioritizes flexibility, computational speed and accuracy to provide convenient tools for modelling, predicting and understanding high frequency time-series.

-*fasster* builds upon the *dlm* package to create a user-friendly interface for creating switching

 Installation
 ------------